 7. Read a Book About Being Respectful

 I love reinforcing good values in my kids through books.
-There are so many cute children’s books on just about every subject.
 Here are some of my favorite books that reinforce respect for young kids.

 The Grouchy Ladybug By Eric Carle